cenk1cenk2/old-do-dyndns/README.md

 ```

 ## Run from Command Line
-**If you want to run without creating any additional files at the $PWD you will have to enable both modes, making it not use a JSON file as database and SQLite file as memory.
+**If you want to run without creating any additional files at the $PWD you will have to enable both modes, making it not use a JSON file as database and text file as memory.
 But you can enable them independently as well.**
 ### Arguments Needed
 If you want to use it without creating any database you must use all -\[-a\]uth-token, -\[-s\]ubdomain, -\[-d\]omain flags combined with either a -\[-r\]epeat interval to repeat in given seconds or -\[-o\]nce if you want to run the script once.
 An example can be found in -\[-h\]elp option.
 *Example:* `dyndns -a TOKENSTRING -s www -d mydomain.mock -r 36000` to repeat or `dyndns -a TOKENSTRING -s www -d mydomain.mock -o` to run once.